Maruti Suzuki: Discontinued models

+E Vitara

+Maruti Suzuki began production of its first battery-electric vehicle, the e-Vitara, at the Suzuki Motor Gujarat plant in Hansalpur on 26 August 2025, with the first unit flagged off by India’s Prime Minister; the model is intended for export to 100+ countries, including Europe and Japan.

+The e-Vitara (the production model evolved from Suzuki’s eVX concept) is offered with 49 kWh and 61 kWh LFP battery packs and in 2WD and 4WD (ALLGRIP-e) configurations.
+For Europe, Suzuki lists WLTP ranges of 346 km (49 kWh) up to 426 km (61 kWh), and the model went on sale in the UK in June 2025 with prices starting at £29,999.

+Ahead of SOP, Maruti Suzuki told investors it would begin e-Vitara production before September-end and targeted about 70,000 EVs in FY26, largely for export.
+In June 2025, Reuters reported the company temporarily cut H1 e-Vitara output targets due to rare-earth supply constraints but planned to ramp in H2 to meet the full-year goal.

 Services

 Sales and service network

-Maruti Suzuki has 2,413 Arena sales outlets across 1,992 cities and 380 Nexa sales outlets across 228 cities in India.
+As of August 2024, Maruti Suzuki has 2,987 Arena sales outlets across 2,522 cities and 495 Nexa sales outlets across 301 cities in India.
 The company aims to increase its sales network to 4,000 outlets by 2020.
-It has 4044 service stations across 1,861 cities throughout India.
-Maruti's dealership network is larger than that of enough known companies combined.
-Service is a major revenue generator of the company.
+It has 4964 service stations (defined as "touchpoints) across 2,519 cities throughout India, alongside 781 Quick Response Vehicles and 409 mobile workshops.
 Most of the service stations are managed on franchise basis, where Maruti Suzuki trains the local staff.
 Also, The Express Service stations exist, sending across their repairman to the vehicle if it is away from a normal service center.

-Nexa

 In 2015, Maruti Suzuki launched Nexa, a new dealership network for its premium cars which stands for New Exclusive Automotive Experience.

-Maruti Suzuki currently sells the Baleno, Grand Vitara, XL6, Ciaz and Ignis through Nexa outlets.
+Maruti Suzuki currently sells Fronx, Baleno, Grand Vitara, XL6, Ciaz, Ignis and Jimny through Nexa outlets.
 S-Cross was the first car to be sold through Nexa outlets.
-Several new models will be added to both channels as part of the company's medium term goal of 2 million annual sales by 2020.
 The company recently achieved a milestone of selling 1.5 million cars from over 350 dealerships across the country and is the third largest automobile retail channel of India.